nataliaGilbertson/Bagels/README.md

 # Bagels
-Play the game Bagels with this Java program.
+Play the game Bagels with this Java program, try to guess the secret number.